 We may want to collect as much information as we can on a form, but our audience will decide what information they want to give up based on the value they perceive in the content piece and the stage they are in the buyer’s journey.
 When creating your form and landing page, it’s important to think about what information you really need to have – even on the most valuable content pieces.

 A research report or an extensive customer case study is a very valuable content piece.
 In this case, it is acceptable to ask for a telephone number, company name, and title.
 However, if the delivery of the report is digital, your audience may be annoyed if you ask them to provide their street address.
 So if you are not getting conversions, it may be your form.
 Here’s another tip.
 Don’t say “submit form” say “click here” instead.
 According to HubSpot, “click here” has a 30 percent higher conversion rate.

-You’ve run out of fresh information and your audience can tell.
+You’ve run out of fresh ideas and information…and your audience can tell.

 Here are a few tips to help you with topic ideas.

 In addition to reaching out to your sales team and customers, do a job search on your personas on one of the job boards, like Indeed or Linkedin.
 Hiring managers take great care when writing job descriptions.
 They have challenges and need enthusiastic people to help them solve them.
 Does your product or service address the needs in this particular area?
 Are you a subject matter expert in that area?
 If you can offer information and insight and it is in line with your company offering – write about it.
 Offer a tip sheet.